Give a Man a Fish, and You Feed Him for a Day. Teach a Man to Fish, and You Feed Him for a Lifetime.

-GFP International works to support raising the construction and industrial workforce skills in Africa.
+GFP International advocates raising the construction and industrial workforce skills in Africa to world class standards.

 Africa Human Capital Heads of State Summit